Iolaum/fcust/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed.
 Then run::

 $ bump2version patch # possible: major / minor / patch
 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+Then make sure to update `HISTORY.rst` and the `fcust.spec` changelog section.
+Afterwards commit and push to Github.

+If all checks pass manually deploy to PyPI.
+Merge to the release branch to automatically trigger a COPR build.